Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations

 \section{Conclusions and Discussion}

-We introduced an inference method for disambiguating the birth and the death rate in a general birth-death process with $n$ distinguishable subtypes.
-The method requires several different time series of the counts of each subpopulation over time.
-This inference method was justified mathematically and the order of the error was discussed as a function of the number of time series, the size of the time step $\Delta t$, and the grid size $\Delta x$.
-We then demonstrated this inference method in the context of the Lokta-Volterra birth-death process.
-In this example, we pair the inference method for disambiguating birth and death with a sequential $\ell_2$-minimization inference technique to infer the parameters in the birth and death rate functions.
-In this case, we are able to identify all parameters through the combination of these methods.
-The identifiability of the birth and death rates was a result of the underlying stochasticity in the process.

-In the Lokta-Voterra model, we see several notable impacts on the way the subpopulations evolve when changing how the intraspecies and interspecies interactions affect the birth and death rates.
+In this paper, we study the significance of ecological interactions and separation of birth and death dynamics in stochastic heterogeneous populations via general birth-death processes.
+In the Lotka-Volterra model, we see several notable impacts on the way the subpopulations evolve when changing how the intraspecies and interspecies interactions affect the birth and death rates.
 Moving the intraspecies competition to the birth rate decreases the range of the population sizes seen after a long enough period of time.
 Changing the interspecies interaction from the birth rate to the death rate does not have as big of an impact on the final subpopulation sizes.